rust-lang/book/nostarch/chapter06.md

 }
 ```

-If you find yourself in a situation where your program has logic that is
+If you have a situation in which your program has logic that is too verbose to
-verbose to express using a `match`, remember that `if let` is in your Rust
-toolbox as well.
+express using a `match`, remember that `if let` is in your Rust toolbox as well.

 ## Summary

-We've now covered how to use enums to create custom types that can be one of a
+We’ve now covered how to use enums to create custom types that can be one of a
 set of enumerated values.
-We've shown how the standard library's `Option<T>`
+We’ve shown how the standard library’s `Option<T>`
 type helps you use the type system to prevent errors.
-When enum values have data
+When enum values have
-inside them, you can use `match` or `if let` to extract and use those values,
+data inside them, you can use `match` or `if let` to extract and use those
-depending on how many cases you need to handle.
+values, depending on how many cases you need to handle.

 Your Rust programs can now express concepts in your domain using structs and
 enums.
 Creating custom types to use in your API ensures type safety: the